bill742/wikipedia-viewer/README.md

 # wikipedia-viewer
-A app to search for articles on Wikipedia
+An app to search for articles on Wikipedia